bigintact/ICO-Projects-Database/README.md

 Jinfeng email: jinfeng.tong@alumni.ubc.ca
 Yiqun Duan email: yiqun.duan@alumni.ubc.ca

-If you have any questions about the databse, please feel free to contact us.
+If you have any questions about the databse or applications, please feel free to contact us.